 Torquay and Monte Carlo could be twins

 Disagree?
 2-miles of the coastline is actually a UNESCO recognised Global Geopark, which is officially defined as “landscapes of international geological significance”.
-So there.
+So there – random facts about England you can’t quaff at!

-You’d be forgiven for thinking this was true on any given weekend morning on the winding lanes of Yorkshire’s undulating landscape heaving with avid cyclists.
+You’d be forgiven for thinking we’d slipped in a sporting typo there.
+Most people associate Yorkshire with walking weekends.
+However, God’s own country and its winding lanes through undulating landscape are actually heaving with avid cyclists.
 In 2014, Yorkshire hosted the first ever Grand Depart (first section of the Tour de France) on English soil.

 To the people of Yorkshire, cycling was already massive in their largely rural region.
 But the arrival of 2.5 million spectators and the world’s best pro cyclists firmly put it on a rider’s map.